bsneider/sbom/README.md

 [https://github.com/anchore/syft](https://github.com/anchore/syft)

-### K8s Admission Control Using SBOMs:
+### K8s Admission Control Using SBOMs

-#### Available Tools:
+#### Available Tools

-[Ratify](https://github.com/deislabs/ratify) - Integrates with OPA Gatekeeper to verify the authenticity/provenance of artifacts and their supplied attestations (including SBOMs)
+- [Ratify](https://github.com/deislabs/ratify) - Integrates with OPA Gatekeeper to verify the authenticity/provenance of artifacts and their supplied attestations (including SBOMs)
-[Cosigned Admissions Controller](https://docs.sigstore.dev/cosign/kubernetes/#cosigned-admission-controller) - Uses cosign/sigstore to verify metadata of container images before admitting them in a cluster.
+- [Cosigned Admissions Controller](https://docs.sigstore.dev/cosign/kubernetes/#cosigned-admission-controller) - Uses cosign/sigstore to verify metadata of container images before admitting them in a cluster.
 This *can* include the authenticity/provenance of an SBOM.
-[OPA - Conftest](https://github.com/open-policy-agent/conftest) - Allows writing OPA/rego tests for application configuration.
+- [OPA - Conftest](https://github.com/open-policy-agent/conftest) - Allows writing OPA/rego tests for application configuration.
 Includes native module for parsing CycloneDX and SPDX SBOM material.
 This *should* allow creating rules based on the contents of an SBOM (example: presence of a vulnerable version of log4j in the dependency tree).

 ### Formats